SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 ## Conclusion

-All 5 identified bugs have been fixed with:
+All 6 identified bugs have been fixed with:
 - ✅ Comprehensive safety checks in all operations
 - ✅ Complete filter implementations
+- ✅ Correct pagination logic
 - ✅ No test regressions
 - ✅ Improved code quality
-- ✅ Consistent safety patterns across all 5 operations
+- ✅ Consistent patterns across all 5 operations

 The Facts API now:
 - ✅ Safely handles empty result sets (all operations)
 - ✅ Validates sort field names (all operations)
+- ✅ Correct pagination (offset and limit work together)
 - ✅ Implements ALL documented universal filters
 - ✅ Matches documentation 100%
-- ✅ Consistent code quality across all operations
+- ✅ Production-ready code quality

-**Status**: All bugs fixed and validated ✅
+**Status**: All 6 bugs fixed and validated ✅

 ---